 Think about how important the work your contracted workers are doing.
 Should you protect it better?
 Or, as an employee, do you need to reconsider your contract terms?
 Do you know what you contract covers?

-If you have a question about intellectual property and you want clarity in your contract verbiage, contact Terry White at Carlson & Burnett, LLP.
-Terry can counsel you and help you make the right decisions to protect your property.
-Contact Terry at 402-682-8006 to set up a free consultation.
+If you have a question about intellectual property and you want clarity in your contract verbiage, contact Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.
+Our experienced attorneys can counsel you and help you make the right decisions to protect your property.

 Retrieved from: "Stanford v.
 Roche: a cautionary tale for employers with intellectual property" in a Blog by John Perkins of Nexsen Pruet, 7/18/2011